-Shares of the Series B Preferred Stock, Series C Preferred Stock, and Series D Term Preferred Stock are subordinated to existing and future debt, and your interests could be diluted by the issuance of additional preferred stock or by other transactions.
+Shares of the Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, and Series E Preferred Stock are subordinated to existing and future debt, and your interests could be diluted by the issuance of additional preferred stock or by other transactions.

-Payment of accrued dividends on the Series B Preferred Stock, Series C Preferred Stock, and Series D Term Preferred Stock will be subordinated to all of our existing and future debt and will be structurally subordinate to the obligations of our subsidiaries.
-In addition, we may issue additional shares of another class or series of preferred stock ranking on parity with the Series B Preferred Stock, Series C Preferred Stock, or Series D Term Preferred Stock with respect to the payment of dividends and the distribution of assets upon liquidation, dissolution or winding up.
-None of the provisions relating to the Series B Preferred Stock, Series C Preferred Stock, Series C Preferred Stock, or Series D Term Prefered Stock, or Series D Term Preferred Stock, or Series D Term Prefered Stock, or Series D Term Preferred
+Payment of accrued dividends on the Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, and Series E Preferred Stock will be subordinated to all of our existing and future debt and will be structurally subordinate to the obligations of our subsidiaries.
+In addition, we may issue additional shares of another class or series of preferred stock ranking on parity with the Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock with respect to the payment of dividends and the distribution of assets upon liquidation, dissolution or winding up.
+None of the provisions relating to the Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock, or Series E Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock relate to or limit our indebtedness or afford the holders of the Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock protection in the event of a highly-leveraged or other transaction, including a merger or the sale, lease or conveyance of all or substantially all our assets or business, that might adversely affect the holders of the Series B Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock, other than in connection with a Change of Control Triggering Event (as defined by the Certificate of Designations).
+These factors may affect the trading price of the Series B Preferred Stock or Series E Preferred Stock or Series E Preferred Stock (each of which is publicly traded), or, if and when listed on a national securities exchange, our Series C Preferred Stock.

-We operate as a holding company dependent upon the assets and operations of our subsidiaries, and because of our structure, we may not be able to generate the funds necessary to make distributions on the Series B Preferred Stock, Series C Preferred Stock, or Series D Term Preferred Stock.
+We operate as a holding company dependent upon the assets and operations of our subsidiaries, and because of our structure, we may not be able to generate the funds necessary to make distributions on the Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, or Series E Preferred Stock.

 We generally operate as a holding company that conducts its businesses primarily through the Operating Partnership, which, in turn, is a holding company conducting its business through its subsidiaries.
 These subsidiaries conduct all of our operations and are our only sources of income.
 Accordingly, we are dependent on cash flows and payments of funds to us by our subsidiaries as distributions, loans, advances, leases, or other payments from our subsidiaries to generate the funds necessary to make distributions or dividends on our securities.
-Our subsidiaries' ability to pay such distributions and/or make such loans, advances, leases, or other payments from our subsidiaries as distributions, current and future debt agreements, and management agreements into which our subsidiaries may enter, which may impair our ability to make cash payments on our securities, including the Series B Preferred Stock, Series C Preferred Stock, and Series D Term Preferred Stock.
+Our subsidiaries' ability to pay such distributions and/or make such loans, advances, leases, or other payments may be restricted by, among other things, applicable laws and regulations, current and future debt agreements, and management agreements into which our subsidiaries may enter, which may impair our ability to make cash payments on our securities, including the Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, and Series E Preferred Stock.
 In addition, such agreements may prohibit or limit the ability of our subsidiaries to transfer any of their property or assets to us, any of our other subsidiaries, or to third parties.
 Our future indebtedness or our subsidiaries' future indebtedness may also include restrictions with similar effects.